finos/symphony-wdk/docs/reference.md

 times (it can be seen as a sub execution of the current workflow).
 This also means that every activity defined after this activity or with a `activity-completed` event on this activity will run within its own sub execution.

-A form can be dedicated to be replied only once.
-In this case, `unique` is set to `true`.
+In 1-1 conversations or if the form has to be replied only once, [exclusive](#exclusive) attribute on the form-replied event can be set to `true`.
+In that case, the activity is executed in the main process of the current workflow and flow controls can be used as normal.

 _nb: Loops are only supported with forms that require only one reply._